Our audit program allows the commission to monitor and report on energy licensees' compliance with their regulatory obligations.

-These rules can be found in our Energy Retail Code and our Code of Conduct for Marketing Retail Energy in Victoria.
+These rules can be found in our Energy Retail Code of Practice.
 Electricity and gas retail licences require licensed retailers to comply with these codes.

 The audits found repeat instances of potential non-compliance.
 You can find the full audit results here.

 Risk of wrongfully disconnecting customers, and not arranging disconnections requested by the customer in a timely manner

 Blue NRG did not have adequate business processes to identify and prevent potentially wrongful disconnections.
 Our Energy Retail Code requires retailers to take certain steps before they arrange your disconnection.
 If you request to be disconnected, they must make sure the disconnection is organised in a timely manner.

 Recovering excess undercharges

 Origin Energy incorrectly calculated some of their recovery of undercharges, meaning greater amounts were recovered than allowed.
 Where retailers undercharge their customers, our Energy Retail Code limits the amount they may recover.

 Obtaining and recording customer consent

 Several retailers were unable to show us that they had obtained customers’ consent over the phone before switching customers to their plan, as required by our Energy Retail Code.
 This is important so we can make sure retailers are not switching your account without allowing you to make an informed and clearly communicated choice.